Skip to content

 Authentication Methods

-The extension supports two authentication methods for OAuth token requests:
+The extension supports three authentication methods for OAuth token requests:

 1. Credentials in Request Body (Default)